- > Why aren't 32-bit apps supported in Catalina?

 - Also note whether the app is 'Obtained from' in that column.
 If a 64-bit app is from an 'Identified Developer', 'Mac App Store' or 'Apple' then there should be no issues, but if it says 'Unknown' you may experience problems with it in the future.

-If you want to read more about Apple's 'Not Optimized for your Mac' warning we have more information here.
+We have further information for those who would like to read more about Apple's 'Not Optimized for your Mac' warning.

 What to do if your app doesn't work in Catalina

-If an app you rely on will not be supported in Catalina you have a few choices:
+If an app you rely on isn't supported in Catalina, you've got a few choices:

 - Upgrade to a newer version of the app.
 It's likely that the developer has since updated the app so that it uses 64-bit code, and meets other requirements of Apple.
 You'll probably have to accept that there's a need to pay for the update, or look for an alternative app.